Team Sosath

 Janet Bröscky

-Professional Riding Master & Insemination Technician
+Horse management and breeding Professional & Insemination Technician

-Herd management, breeder relations and website
+Administration, herd management, breeder relations and website

 Gabriele Gley